 - Aim for a reliable solution: It is also very important to choose the right identity partner which systems and processes have been widely tested.

 There is a real challenge between regulatory requirements and friction points for customers during onboarding and verification.
 The art of finding the right balance between those two will be a key differentiator.

-The regulatory ecosystem can be cumbersome to navigate for organisations as regulatory requirements typically differ from one country to another.
-Due to Brexit, UK companies operating in Europe, for example, will now need to acquire a licence in the countries they wish to operate and comply with local regulations.
-Another example are crypto currency companies with a licence in Europe that wish to onboard customers in Germany.
-With the implementation of the 5MLD in Germany, now these crypto companies are required to obtain a licence in Germany and comply with BaFin regulations, where a video-based verification is required.
+The regulatory ecosystem can be cumbersome to navigate for organizations as regulatory requirements typically differ from one country to another.
+Due to Brexit, UK companies operating in Europe, for example, will now need to acquire a license in the countries they wish to operate and comply with local regulations.
+Another example are crypto currency companies with a license in Europe that wish to onboard customers in Germany.
+With the implementation of the 5AMLD in Germany, now these crypto companies are required to obtain a license in Germany and comply with BaFin regulations, where a video-based verification is required.

 Learn more in our other banking blog article on how to balance regulation and customer experience.

 It is always helpful with any technology to look at upcoming changes.
 Participants agreed that in the near future, changes would mostly come through improvement and maturing of current technology and reduction of errors in verification and KYC – rather than new developments.